danielballan/photomosaic/README.md

     tiles = pm.partition(img, (10, 10), depth=4, hdr=80) # many tiles
     tiles = pm.partition(img, (10, 10), depth=4, hdr=200) # or fewer tiles

-Logs displayed by ``tiles()`` tell you how many tiles have been made, in total, after each generation.
+Logs displayed by ``partition`` tell you how many tiles have been made, in total, after each generation.
 2000-6000 is a reasonable range to aim for.
 You can go higher if you're willing to wait for ``analyze`` and ``matchmaker`` to run for more than 10 minutes together.

 ### Photomosaics with curved edges (masked images)